velis74/django-project-base/docs/buildReadMe.txt

 Install pdflatex tool on your system.
+Jure 8.10.2021: I found this not necessary when building either pdf or html targets

 To build documentation run: